 Composting is simple to do, uses what you would otherwise be throwing out, and is food for your plants.
-It consists of taking kitchen and yard waste and facilitating an environment where it grows healthy microbes and breaks down the materials into nutrient rich soil that can be added to your garden and feed your plants.
+Composting consists of taking kitchen and yard waste and facilitating an environment where it grows healthy microbes and breaks down the materials into nutrient rich soil that can be added to your garden and feed your plants.
 Creating compost for your garden soil will go a long way towards producing more, larger and healthier vegetables.
 Composting is not an exact science but more of an ongoing experiment.
-Here are a few tricks we have found helpful in our own compost pile.
+Here are a few tips on composting we have found helpful in our own backyard compost pile.

 1. Browns and Greens